-In a multiple course municipality, the ideal organizational structure is that though each golf course is independent - they function as a cohesive team sharing knowledge, equipment, and labor resources.
+In a multiple course municipality, the ideal organizational structure is that though each golf course is independent - they function as a cohesive team sharing knowledge, equipment and labor resources.

-Unfortunately, Minneapolis Park and Recreation Board needs to take action to unite these seemingly stand-alone teams into one cohesive organization.
+Unfortunately, for Minneapolis Park Board largely act It is to the operational advantage of the Minneapolis Park and Recreation board, to take action to unite these seemingly stand-alone teams into one cohesive organization.

-Other anomalies to the labor organization chart within the Minneapolis Park and Recreation Golf system is that golf courses' superintendents (considered management) are members of the same union that represents labor classified as hourly employees.
+Other anomalies to the labor organization chart within the Minneapolis Park and Recreation Golf system is that golf course superintendents (considered management) are members of the same union that represents labor classified as hourly employees.
 In 96% of all golf courses in the U.S. the superintendent is an exempt, annual salaried employee.

 When interviewed for this review, superintendents at each course said they rarely talk with the other superintendents at sister courses.
-Quarterly staff meetings between all superintendents are advised.
+Quarterly staff meetings between all superintendents is advised.

 Equipment and staff sharing would also benefit the organization.
-An individual on the staff who is a Golf Course Superintendent's Association of America Class A Certified superintendent should serve as the coordinator and leader for the group in management meetings and presentations before the Park Board.
-This individual could develop standards, currently lacking, for:
+An individual on the staff who is a Golf Course Superintendent's Association of America Class A Certified superintendent should serve as the coordinator and leader for the group in management meetings and presentations before the Minneapolis Park Board.
+This individual could developed standards, currently lacking, for:

-Cultural practices
+- Cultural practices

-Disease control methods
+- Disease control methods

-Equipment purchases
+- Equipment purchases

-× Equipment repairs and maintenance.
+- Equipment repairs and maintenance.

-Equipment sharing
+- Equipment sharing

-× Nutrient applications
+- Nutrient applications

-Purchasing and inventory levels
+- Purchasing and inventory levels

-× Special projects
+- Special projects

-Staffing requirements

-Standards of maintenance
+- Staffing requirements - Standards of maintenance

 In our review, a similar look and feel at all seven facilities was observed.
-Maintenance facilities were cluttered and unkempt, mostly due to extremely outdated, poorly repaired, and under-sized maintenance facilities as illustrated in the photograph below:
+Maintenance facilities were cluttered and unkempt, mostly due to extremely outdated, poorly repaired and under-sized maintenance facilities as illustrated in the photograph below:

 These maintenance facilities are not only unsightly; they may contribute to unsafe work conditions.
 A proper turf care center is designed to be the support facility to a well-managed golf maintenance program.
-Adequately sized and maintained storage, work, and employee areas are critical to insuring safety and employee morale.
+Adequately sized and maintained storage, work and employee areas are critical to insuring safety and employee morale.
 Under-roof equipment storage will enhance longevity of equipment and golf course accessories.

-The maintenance facilities of the Minneapolis Park and Recreation Board are not suitable for the equipment, chemicals, fertilizers, parts, and accessories.
-In addition, the facilities are not conducive for employee hygiene, meal breaks, and most of all, safety.
+The maintenance facilities of the Minneapolis Park Board are not suitable for the equipment, chemicals, fertilizers, parts, accessories.
+In addition, the facilities are not conducive for employee hygiene, meal breaks and most of all, safety.